Manage the expiration of points in your loyalty program with Synerise

 Create a formula that will tell how many points should be counted as expired (as some of them may have been used on rewards).

-This expression is based on the condition that if the number of points gathered before the day of points expiration and the expression summing up aggregates with all lost points—including this day’s points, in our case, everything until 6 months ago (expression from step 3) is equal to or lower than the number of points spent/lost (expression from step 3), then we assume all gained points were redeemed.
+This expression is based on the condition that if the number of points gathered before the day of points expiration (aggregate A. [rolling][SNRS] points.loyalty – old points) is equal to or lower than the expression summing up aggregates with all lost points—including this day’s points, in our case, everything until 6 months ago (expression B. [rolling] all deleted points (expired and redeemed) lifetime), then we assume all gained points were redeemed (the condition is true).
 We have nothing to expire - the expression returns 0.

-If not, we subtract points redeemed/expired from points gathered and return the result that equals the number of points to expire.
+If not, we subtract points redeemed/expired (expression B. [rolling] all deleted points (expired and redeemed) lifetime) from points gathered (aggregate A. [rolling][SNRS] points.loyalty – old points) and the expression returns the result that equals the number of points to expire.

 7. Segment of users that have points to expire